bit101/ProjectMaker/README.md

 There are a few sample templates in the Sample-Templates directory.
 You can just copy those into your template dir to use them.

+There is another repository, [https://github.com/bit101/STProjectMaker-templates](https://github.com/bit101/STProjectMaker-templates) that will be used to host additional templates created by other users.

 ### Tokens

 Text files in the template may contain replaceable tokens in the form of `${token_name}`.
 When you create a new project, you will be prompted for values to use for each token found.
 The same token can be used multiple times in multiple files.
 You will only be prompted a single time for its value.